hazelcast/hazelcast/hazelcast-documentation/src/RingBuffer.md

     <async-backup-count>1</async-backup-count>
 </ringbuffer>
 ```

-An async backup will probably give you better performance, but there is a chance that the item added is lost
+An async backup will probably give you better performance.
+However, there is a chance that the item added is lost
-when the member owning the primary crashed before the replication could complete.
-Probably you want to have a look at batching
+when the member owning the primary crashes before the replication could complete.
+You may want to consider batching
-methods if you need high performance but don't want to give up on consistency.
+methods if you need high performance but do not want to give up on consistency.

-### Time to live.
+### Time to live

-The Ringbuffer can be configured with a time-to-live seconds.
+Hazelcast Ringbuffer can be configured with a time to live seconds.
 Using this setting, you can control how long the items remain in
 the Ringbuffer before they are expired.
 By default, the time to live is set to 0, meaning that unless the item is overwritten,
 it will remain in the Ringbuffer indefinitely.
-If a time to live is set and an item is added, then depending on the OverwritePolicy,
+If a time to live is set and an item is added, then depending on the Overflow Policy,
 either the oldest item is overwritten, or the call is rejected.

-In the code fragment below a ringbuffer is configured with a time to live of 180 seconds.
+In the example below, a Ringbuffer is configured with a time to live of 180 seconds.

 ```xml
 <ringbuffer name="rb">
     <time-to-live-seconds>180</time-to-live-seconds>
 </ringbuffer>
 ```

-### Overflow policy
+### Overflow Policy

-Using the overflow policy one can determine what to do if the oldest item in the ringbuffer is not old enough to expire when
+Using the overflow policy, you can determine what to do if the oldest item in the Ringbuffer is not old enough to expire when
- more items being added than the configured capacity of RingBuffer.
-There are currently 2 options available:
+ more items than the configured RingBuffer capacity are being added.
+There are currently below options available:

 * OverflowPolicy.OVERWRITE: in this case the oldest item is overwritten.
 * OverflowPolicy.FAIL: the call is aborted.
 The methods that make use of the OverflowPolicy return -1 to indicate that adding
 the item has failed.